amyjko/foundations-of-information/chapters/information.md

 * The war was a game called _Call of Duty Black Ops: Cold War_
 * The game was designed by Treyarch and Raven Software

 The first statement is still true, but each of the other pieces of information fundamentally changed your perception of the meaning of the prior statements.
 Even simple examples like this demonstrate that while we may be able to objectively encode messages with symbols, and transmit them reliably, these mathematical notions of information fail to account for the meaning of information, and how it can change in the presence of our emotions and other information that arrives later.
-Defining information simply as data perceived and understood is therefore overly reductive, hiding the complexity of that perception and understanding.
+Defining information simply as data perceived and understood is therefore overly reductive, hiding the complexity of human perception, cognition, and identity.

 It also hides the complexity of context.
 Consider, for example, the many kinds of context that can shape the meaning of information: